iuliiaSultanova/university-projects/README.md

 # university-projects
-A collection of projects/assignments I have done as a part of my university curriculum.
+A collection of projects/assignments I have done as a part of my university curriculum or in my free time.

-# Test